About Keith

 Keith received a Ph.D. from The Graduate Center, City University of New York (CUNY) in Earth and Environmental Sciences, and a B.S. from Harvey Mudd College in Engineering.
-They received a Chancellor’s Postdoctoral Fellow in the American Studies Department at the University of California, Davis, as well as a Dissertation Fellowship from the Center for Place, Culture, and Politics at the Graduate Center, CUNY.
+They received a Chancellor’s Postdoctoral Fellowship in the American Studies Department at the University of California, Davis, as well as a Dissertation Fellowship from the Center for Place, Culture, and Politics at the Graduate Center, CUNY.

 Keith served as a GC Digital Fellow, on digital research initiatives and Digital Humanities at the Graduate Center, CUNY.
 They also worked as a graduate assistant for the Center for Place, Culture and Politics, the Committee on Globalization and Social Change, and the Committee for Interdisciplinary Science Studies, at the Graduate Center, CUNY.